Your Directors have pleasure in presenting their report on the business and operationsof the Company for the year ended 31st March 2020.

 No material changes and commitments affecting the financial position of the Companyhave occurred between the end of the financial year to which the financial statementsrelate and the date of this Directors' Report.

-The consolidated financial statementsof the Company prepared in accordance with Accounting Standards 21 and 27 as specified inthe Companies (Accounts) Rules 2014 formpart of the annual report.
+The consolidated financial statements of the Company prepared in accordance withapplicable Accounting Standards as specified in the Companies (Accounts) Rules 2014 formpart of the annual report.
 Pursuant to the provisions of Section 129(3) of the CompaniesAct 2013 (the Act) a statement containing salient features of financial statements ofsubsidiary in Form AOC 1 forms part of Board's Report.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-186 of the Act form part of thenotes to the financial statements provided in thisAnnual Report.
+186 of the Act form part of the notes to the financial statements provided in thisAnnual Report.